 Stat: 18,000 injuries a year, one child death every two weeks

-According to the U.S. Consumer Product Safety Commission (CPSC), on average one child dies every two weeks when a TV, furniture or appliance falls on him, and each year on average more than 18,000 children eight-years-old and younger are injured in this same way.
+According to the U.S. Consumer Product Safety Commission (CPSC), on average, one child dies every two weeks, or an appliance falls on him, and each year, when a TV, furn on average, more than 18,000 children eight years old and younger are injured in this same way.

-Babyproofing your home theater by mounting the TV on the wall or securing it to furniture which is also bolted to the wall or to the floor prevents these accidents.
+Babyproofing your home theater by mounting the TV on the wall or securing it to furniture bolted to the wall or floor prevents these accidents.

 #1 – Cell Phones: The Biggest Killer